NicolasBernaerts/dolibarr/README.md

 FTO Dolibarr modules
 ========

-This repository handles different models of contractual documents for Dolibarr ERP version 3.8.
+This repository handles different models of contractual documents for Dolibarr ERP.

 It provides some commercial proposals & bills models that follow specific French travel agency rules & regulations.